AlbertoBasalo/quark/docs/workflows.md

 ## 👨‍💻 Dev Workflow

-While developing, make sure to install the recommended extensions for a better dev experience.
+While developing, make sure to install the [recommended extensions](https://github.com/AlbertoBasalo/dotfiles/blob/main/extensions-i-use.md) for a better dev experience.

 #### Testing

 Run `npm run test:watch` it will run test after each change.
-Ideal for TDD or testing just in time.
+Ideal for TDD or testing _just in time_.

 #### Running